What is Medicare?

 Learn more about how to sign up for Medicare.

-When to apply for Medicare?
+When to apply for Medicare

 You receive sign-up instructions once your Medicare enrollment period begins, which is three months before the month of your 65th birthday.
 Those with qualifying disabilities such as end-stage renal disease or ALS may sign up for Medicare before turning 65.

 The enrollment period lasts for seven months.
-If you miss your individual enrollment, you need to wait until the annual Medicare Annual Enrollment period, from October 15 to December 7 each year or wait for a special enrollment period to occur.
+If you miss your initial enrollment, you need to wait until the annual Medicare Annual Enrollment period, from October 15 to December 7 each year or wait for a special enrollment period to occur.
 Note that you can only sign up for Medicare Advantage plans during Medicare Annual Enrollment if you are already enrolled in Original Medicare.

 If you receive Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Part A and Medicare Part B when you turn 65 but can choose Medicare Advantage instead.